seksenov/content/en-US/win10/CreateHWA.md

 	<br>

-6. **Hit run!**
+6. **Hit Run!**
 	* At this point you have a fully functioning native Web App on Windows that is able to access platform APIs
+	* The hosted Codepen is running in the App Host on Windows 10 and has access to Universal Windows APIs
-	* Click or touch the System Prompt button to access the Windwos namespace from the script in the codepen
+	* In the Codepen Click or touch the System Prompt button to call a Windows API from hosted script

 	<br>
-	**Codepen running as a Hosted Web App and Calling the Natie System Prompt UI**
+	**Codepen running as a Hosted Web App and Calling the Native System Prompt UI**
 	<img src="{{site.baseurl}}/images/CreateHWA/systemPrompt.PNG">
 	<br>

-7. **Add toast notifications**
+7. **Add Toast Notifications**
-	* Just copy and paste the JavaScript code for Toast Notifications directly into the JS editor of the codepen
+	* Just copy and paste the JavaScript code for Toast Notifications directly into the JS editor of the Codepen
+		* Note: It's best to view the raw code when copying
-	* A button to invoke the showNotification() function was alredy presen, so go ahead, click it and watch the site display and toast notification
+	* A button to invoke the showNotification() function was already present, so go ahead, click it and watch the site display and toast notification

 	<br>
 	**Toast notifications**